mrahhal/Konsola/README.md

 string arrays and flag enums can have multiple values seperated by a comma.
 For example: `-fe linux,windows` where "fe" corresponds to a flags enum parameter.

-And it automatically detects and throws exceptions on command line errors.
+Automatically detects and throws exceptions on command line errors.
 It also prints to an `IConsole` when generating help and error messages.

 A help message is automatically handled and printed when `--h` or `--help` is passed as an arg.

 #### A lot more stuff
 There's a lot more (default command, multiple and nested commands, context options, error detection, automatic printing to an extensible console, automatic help printing, constraints, positional params, ...).

-Check the unit tests project for more.